Biilik/IDS2019_estonian_traffic_accidents/README.md

   * Open the notebook and replace the file locations in the beginning of the code(if needed)
   * You can use Google Colab as well to run those ipynb files
   * Run all cells

+Goals:
+ * linnad.ipynb file is related to goal 1 which is about finding out the misdemeanours per person in Estonia in 2018
+ * speedcameras.ipynb is about goal 2 where we analysed the relation of speed cameras and misdemeanours